denialpan/DoABarrelWall/README.md

 ## Installation

 If you really want to know how to compile this project into a .deb on your own machine, I suggest you look up tutorials on getting the environment set up properly.
 Once you have a clear understanding of how it works, then when you come back to this page, you should know what to do.
 A note that this project depends heavily on [LibGcUniversal](https://github.com/MrGcGamer/LibGcUniversalDocumentation), as previously mentioned.

-[Free Release] DoABarrelWall, change lockscreen and homescreen wallpapers with an "unlimited" set amount of images when unlocking device.